vCloud API programming guide for service providers

 2

-Find a Catalog and a VDC
+Finding a Catalog and a VDC

 Before you can deploy a vApp, you must find a vApp template in one of your organization's catalogs and a VDC in your organization to use for the deployment.